+Table 7.1 – Comparison of Signaling constructs

 Let us deep dive into each of these constructs in next section

 AutoResetEvent

 AutoResetEvent like a toll gate where only one car is allowed at a time and each car needs access to go through the gate.
 AutoResetEvent class helps in creating a signaling construct which allows sending a signal so as to unblock a blocked/waiting thread and immediately reset the signals which means any subsequent thread will continue to wait in queue until next signal is received.